B1raj/EShop/README.md

 9.Checkout feature calculated the total Bill with items and returns in JSON format Showing All Items, Quantity, Amount and Discount Amount <br>
 ![Screenshot](./pict-3.png)

-10. Junit test cases are used to ensure atmost code coverage with both positive and negative scenarios <br>
+10. Junit test cases are used to ensure atmost code coverage with both positive and negative scenarios. <br>

 ![Screenshot](./pict-4.png)

 ### Out Of Scope: